factorial-io/phabalicious/docs/configuration.md

 * `inheritOnly` this configuration is just for inheritance, it wont be validated, and hidden for `list:hosts`
 * `info` additional human readable information for this config (supports replacemnt-patterns)
     * `description`: a human readable description outputted by `list:hosts -v`
-    * `publicUrl`: One or many urls for this configuration, will be displayed to the user on certain occasions.
+    * `publicUrl`/`publicUrls`: One or many urls for this configuration, will be displayed to the user on certain occasions.
 Make sure, that the most important url is the first one
 * `type` defines the type of installation.
 Currently there are four types available:
     * `dev` for dev-installations, they won't backup the databases on deployment
     * `test` for test-installations, similar than `dev`, no backups on deployments